A - Z Recycling and Waste Guide

 TVs may not go in the trash.
 They may be recycled with the State of Vermont’s electronics recycling program.
 Click here.

 - Propane tanks—Pressurized tanks which are empty or which no longer work (propane, butane, oxygen, etc.) should be returned to the retailer or manufacturer.
 Some retailers take your used tank when you buy a new one, even if the old one wasn't theirs.
 For grill tanks, swapping them at a department store or convenience store is a good bet, as they often save you money on a new tank with the new "over-fill protection" valve.
-If you cannot find an outlet for your empty tank, you may take it to a hazardous waste collection or the Hartford Transfer Station.
+If you cannot find an outlet for your empty tank, you might be able to take it to your local transfer station.

 Televisions